 Did you know?
 Fukushima, an area once devastated by earthquake, tsunami and nuclear fallout, has been safe to visit for years.
 And it has so many wonderful outdoors experiences to explore.

-What was once hazardous and hard to enter, is now offering a variety of experiences for adventurous, relaxed, and cultural travellers.
+Safe for years now, what was once thought of as a hazardous place to visit, has a wide variety of experiences for adventurous, relaxed, and cultural travellers.

 In 2011, Eastern Fukushima was struck by a tsunami caused by the Tohoku Earthquake.
 A 9.0-9.1 magnitude earthquake, it was an undersea megathrust earthquake that struck off of the coast of Japan.
-It was the most powerful volcano to ever hit Japan, and the fourth most powerful earthquake worldwide (since record-keeping started).
+It was the most powerful volcano to ever hit Japan, and the fourth most powerful earthquake ever recorded.
 The tsunami caused nuclear accidents, primarily throughout the Fukushima Prefectures Power Plant complexes.

-Since these devastations, tourists have been reluctant to visit Fukushima, unaware that the no-entry zones surrounding the power plants only make up about 3% of the area.
+Since this catastrophic event, tourists have been reluctant to visit Fukushima, unaware that the no-entry zones surrounding the power plants only make up about three per cent of the area.
 Wide areas of Fukushima escaped contamination, and are safe for people to visit and explore.

 One of Japan’s largest castles, Tsuruga Castle offers a unique experience as the inside of the castle tower hosts a museum exploring the history of the castle, its successors and everyone who lived there.
 Constructed about 600 years ago, and reconstructed after war and earthquake damage, Tsuruga Castle is located in Aizu, a central location in importance to the control of Eastern Japan.